Drunk Driving Accident Lawyer in Tampa, FL

 If you’ve been injured by a drunk driver in Tampa, the accomplished lawyers at Brooks Law Group will help you hold them accountable for their recklessness.
 Since 1992, our attorneys have provided thorough, comprehensive legal services to injured people throughout Central Florida.

-Tampa Drunk Driving Car Accident Statistics
+Drunk Driving Car Accident Statistics in Florida

 According to the National Highway Traffic Safety Administration (NHTSA), drunk driving accidents kill 30 people in the United States per day.
 Another recent report states that drivers with a blood alcohol concentration (BAC) of 0.08 or higher who were involved in a fatal crash were approximately four times more likely to have prior convictions for driving while impaired than those who were not drunk.